RazerMS/Apple-Pay-for-Malaysia-and-Singapore/README.md

         - Contact our support to help on the onboarding process
    4) Apple will verify the following path in order for us to successfully onboard you as a merchant.
    5) Upon success onboarding, you can start making payment using Apple Pay with your integration.

-### Hosted and Seamless Integration
-   - There's no integration needed.
-Only onboarding.

 ### Direct Server Integration
    - Refer to Enabling Apple Pay section at [Direct Server](https://github.com/RazerMS/Documentation-RazerMS_API_Spec/blob/main/%5BOfficial%5D%20Razer%20Direct%20Server%20API%20v1.6.8.pdf) documentation